SQL Mixed Mode Authentication Enable: Challenges & Best Practices

 • With this authentication mode, the security risks increase for the databases.
 If the database administrators do not monitor the server security properly, the risk of unauthorized access increases.

-• Misconfigured accounts or accounts with default logins, that are connected to the internet, are highly at risk of getting attacked.
+• Misconfigured accounts or accounts with default logins during SQL Server enable mixed mode authentication after installation, which are connected to the internet, are highly at risk of getting attacked.

 • With the mixed mode authentication, the users are required to manually manage the passwords.
 The manual management of the logins and passwords for numerous logins and users results in a workload overhead.